 The Cynic gave her the look of deep dubiety.
 Carefully changing the subject, he said, softly, softly, “Who are those pictures of?”
 Jerking his chin towards two framed photos on the wall above her head.
 Shanti was by then limp in her mother’s reluctant arms; everything in the shape and tension of this maternal embrace screamed mitigating factors.
 Screamed you were a mistake child.
 Screamed how can I be a mother when I’m still a child myself?
 Milk-tinted saliva trickled from poor Shanti’s circumflexed mouth.
 “That kid.
 Who is that?”

 She twisted and smiled up at his image beatifically, whispering a quick prayer, and said “That’s Babaji.”
-After which The Cynic got the first installment of the spiel she’d been saving to tell him ever since seeing him again by accident on the U-Bahn.
+After which The Cynic got the first installment of the spiel she’d been saving to tell him ever since they’d reconnected.
 Well, you just don’t go to India and live in an Ashram (where she nearly died of malaria; a doctor “tricked” her into taking the Western Medicine that saved her life by alternating her Pyrimeth/sulfadoxine injections with a bitter placebo administered from a coconut shell) for over a year for nothing.
 After the bulk of the spiel she waited for The Cynic to absorb the psychedelic algebra of her assertions and added, before his mind could cool off:

 “Do you know what’s really beautiful about Babaji?
 Babaji wasn’t born like you and me… he manifested, as a teenager… intact.”